Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Experiments

 \subsection{Empirical Result}

-Table \ref{tsp_heu} presents a comprehensive comparison of our proposed MoH against several baselines on TSP.
-The table includes results for both constructive and improvement heuristics across TSP20-1000 instances.
-The optimality gap is calculated as the difference in cost between each heuristic’s solution and the optimal solution, obtained using the Concorde solver \cite{ABCC2003b}.
+Table~\ref{tsp_heu} presents a comprehensive comparison of our proposed MoH against baselines on TSP.
+The table includes best results for both constructive and improvement heuristics across TSP20-1000 instances in three independent runs.
+The optimality gap is calculated as the difference in cost between each heuristic’s solution and the optimal solution, obtained using the Concorde solver \citep{ABCC2003b}.
 In the constructive heuristic setting, MoH achieves the lowest average optimality gap of 11.792\%, significantly outperforming existing LLM-based approaches.
 In the improvement heuristic setting, we evaluate MoH using both GLS and KGLS variants.
 Our approach consistently achieves the lowest optimality gap of 0.391\%, demonstrating superior solution quality across various TSP instances.
-Moreover, MoH demonstrates strong generalization performance on large-scale instances acorss both settings.
+Moreover, MoH demonstrates strong generalization performance on large-scale instances across both settings.
 These results confirm the effectiveness and adaptability of our approach in both heuristic categories and across different data regimes.
-Additional results on TSPLib \cite{reinelt1991tsplib} are presented in Appendix \ref{extra}.
+Additional heuristic performance results with different baselines on TSPLib~\citep{reinelt1991tsplib} are presented in Table~\ref{tab:tsplib_small} and~\ref{tab:tsplib_large} (see Appendix \ref{extra}).
+Detailed results for statistical performance are listed in Table~\ref{tab:tsp_statistical}.

-Table~\ref{bpp_table} summarizes the performance of MoH on the Online BPP, evaluated over a variety of settings with different bin capacities (100 to 500) and item set sizes (1k, 5k, 10k).
+Table~\ref{bpp_table} summarizes the best performance of MoH on the Online BPP across three independent runs, evaluated over a variety of settings with different bin capacities (100 to 500) and item set sizes (1k, 5k, 10k).
 The reported metric is the proportion of excess bins used relative to the theoretical lower bound.
 Our method outperforms all competing baselines and traditional heuristics Best Fit, First Fit across nearly all instance settings, achieving lower average bin usage.
-These results indicate that MoH performs well on online packing tasks, demonstrating strong adaptability and generalization in dynamic environments.
-Examples of the best-performing heuristics discovered by MoH in large-scale settings are provided in Appendix~\ref{improver_example}.
+These results indicate that MoH also performs well on online packing tasks, demonstrating strong adaptability and generalization in dynamic environments.
+Appendix~\ref{improver_example} provides examples of the best-performing heuristics discovered by MoH in large-scale settings across these problems.
+We further conducted experiments on additional COPs including CVRP and Offline BPP, with the best objective values across three runs for different problem sizes summarized in Table~\ref{tab:cvrp_bpp}.
+Results indicate that MoH achieves optimal or near-optimal solution costs in almost all settings across different problem scales.